project-bluebird/dodo/Specification.md

 # Dodo specification

+# Overview

+Dodo is a scaffold for air traffic control (ATC) agents implemented in Python and R (PyDodo and rdodo respectively).
+It provides a set of commands for communicating with [BlueBird](https://github.com/alan-turing-institute/bluebird), an API for communicating with ATC simulators (e.g, [BlueSky](https://github.com/alan-turing-institute/bluesky)).

+A shared `config.yaml` file exists for both rdodo and PyDodo, specifying common required parameters, settings and test cases.

+TO DO:
+A separate `config.yaml` should exist for each simulator with an easy way of specifying which to use.

+# Commands

-## Create scenario simulation
+### Create scenario simulation

 **Function name:** `create_simulation`

 **Parameters:**
 - `filename`: A string indicating path to scenario file.
-The path is relative to BlueSky root directory (e.g., `scenario/8.SCN`).
+The path is relative to the simulator (e.g., BlueSky) root directory (e.g., `scenario/8.SCN`).

 **Return value:** A boolean, `TRUE` indicates success.

 **Description:** Load scenario file and begin simulation.

-## Reset the simulation
+### Reset the simulation

 **Function name:** `reset_simulation`